Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** :weapon-prop-ammunition: **Ammunition**, :weapon-prop-finesse: **Finesse**, or :weapon-prop-light: **Light** property

-    If you hit a creature with this weapon and deal damage to the creature, you have :d20-adv: Advantage on your next attack roll against that creature before the end of your next turn.
+    If you hit a creature with this weapon and deal damage to the creature, you have **:d20-adv: Advantage**{ .em } on your next attack roll against that creature before the end of your next turn.

 </div>